patevs/old_blog/_posts/2018-01-11-angularjs.md

 <div style="border-bottom:1px solid black">
 <p>
-Createing web content with <strong>AngularJS</strong> requires the install of a few libraries to get going. <br>
+Creating web content with <strong>AngularJS</strong> requires the install of a few libraries to get going. <br>

 To run our tests, we’ll need the Karma library and nodejs. <br>